Therefore everyone who hears these words of mine and puts them into practice is like a wise man who built his house on the rock.

 – Matthew 7:24 NIV

-We’re excited to go deep in one of the most pivotal passages of scripture.
+We’re working our way through one of the most pivotal passages of scripture.
 The Sermon on the Mount, as we call it, is the longest collection of Jesus’ teachings, found in Matthew 5-7, and it’s powerful.
 Even unbelievers regard this as the greatest moral teaching in history, but Jesus is doing far more than setting forth some guidelines.
 Come find out what exactly He is inviting us to, and how He calls us to live each day.
 Below you will find resources you can use to go deeper each day, and a week-by-week guide with the latest message from our church community, questions for discussion, other scripture readings and more.

 Resources